Gbengard/application-assessment-repo/Stage-2.md

 The CircleCI configuration file orchestrates the CI/CD pipeline for the demo project, from building and pushing Docker images to AWS infrastructure configuration.
 It utilizes custom commands, jobs, and workflows to automate the process efficiently.

+## Successful Integration

+Let's check what integration does:

+1. THe CircleCI Integration was successful.

+  Image

+2. The Image was pushed to my Dockerhub Repository Image
+3. New Launch template version was created and automatically set to default usin the Circleci Image
+4. The Autoscaling group update the Instance to use the latest version created in the CircleCI Image
+5. Refresh the Application Load Balancer DNS Created Before, it should change to the Pet-CLinic App

+  Image

 ### Stages:

 - Stage 1: [Provisioning of Instracture Using Terraform](https://github.com/Gbengard/application-assessment-repo/blob/main/Stage-1.md)